nativefier/nativefier/docs/api.md

 #### [disable-old-build-warning-yesiknowitisinsecure]

-Disables warning when opening an app made with an old version of Nativefier.
-Nativefier uses the Chrome browser (through Electron), and it is dangerous to keep using an old version of it.)
+Disables the warning shown when opening a Nativefier app made a long time ago, using an old and probably insecure Electron.
+Nativefier uses the Chrome browser (through Electron), and remaining on an old version is A. performance sub-optimal and B. dangerous.

+However, there are legitimate use cases to disable such a warning.
+For example, if you are using Nativefier to ship a kiosk app exposing an internal site (over which you have control).
+Under those circumstances, it is reasonable to disable this warning that you definitely don't want end-users to see.

 ##### Programmatic API